-Old Mondoro is perhaps the only true bushcamp in the Lower Zambezi National Park.
+Old Mondoro is perhaps the only true bushcamp in the Lower Zambezi N.P.

 Old Mondoro Bushcamp: Our full report

 Chalets #1 and #2 overlook the Zambezi River, whilst chalet #4 overlooks a small dambo or lagoon.
 Chalet #3 has a view of both these environments.
 Each chalet has a covered private deck with a comfy day bed dotted with cushions and two armchairs set by a coffee table.
 During our last visit in June 2010 we watched countless birds, hippos and other wildlife from these vantage points.